 Folk remedies have used essential oils for generations.
 Mainstream medicine, however, is only beginning to consider their effects.
 That means that research on their effectiveness is limited.

 Although a handful of studies point to the power of essential oils, not all essential oils have been tested.
 This means that researchers do not yet fully understand which essential oils are the most effective, why some oils seem only to work for some women, or whether lifestyle factors, such as diet and exercise, can affect how well essential oils work.

 In some cases, there is uncertainty about the correct dosage, or there is a debate about whether an essential oil is safe to consume or use on the skin.

 Women interested in using essential oils should adopt a trial and error approach.
 A good option is to try different oils and doses under the direction of a doctor and an essential oil expert.

-Essential oils to try
+Oils to try